nf-core/eager/docs/usage.md

 #### `--max_cpus`

-When _not_ using a instutite specific `-profile`, you can use this parameter to set a top-limit for the default CPU requirement for each **process**.
+When _not_ using a institute specific `-profile`, you can use this parameter to set a top-limit for the default CPU requirement for each **process**.
 This is not the maximum number of CPUs that can be used for the whole pipeline, but the maximum number of CPUs each program can use for each program submission (known